awsdocs/amazon-ec2-user-guide/doc_source/volume_constraints.md

    = 64 ZiB
 ```

 Real\-world computer systems don't support anything close to this theoretical maximum\.
-Implemented file\-system size is currently limited to 50 TiB for ext4 and 256 TiB for NTFS—both of which exceed the 16\-TiB limit imposed by AWS\.
+Implemented file\-system size is currently limited to 50 TiB for ext4 and 256 TiB for NTFS\.

 ## Data block sizes<a name="block_size"></a>